NTIA/scos-actions/README.md

 ### Supporting a Different Signal Analyzer

-[scos_usrp](https://github.com/NTIA/scos-usrp) adds support for the Ettus B2xx line of signal analyzers to `scos-sensor`.
+[scos_usrp](https://github.com/NTIA/scos-usrp) adds support for the Ettus B2xx line of signal analyzers to SCOS Sensor.
 Follow these instructions to add support for another signal analyzer with a Python API.

 - Create a new repository called `scos-[signal analyzer name]`.